l12f3r/postgresql-rds-dbeaver/README.md

 }
 ```

 Even so, Terraform stores the password on the `.tfstate` file.
-Hence why is important to add this file and `secret.tfvars` to `.gitignore` upon versioning, so such data will not be persisted, and an additional layer of security is added (thanks [@pdoerning](https://github.com/pdoerning) for the heads-up and [@tigpt](https://github.com/tigpt) for the `secret.tfvars` suggestion!).
+Hence why is important to add this file and `secret.tfvars` to `.gitignore` upon versioning, so such data will not be persisted, and an additional layer of security is added.

 ```terraform
 #.gitignore